Master of Business and Management

 - Master of Business and Management

-Why did you choose to study this qualification at Waikato?
+Why did you choose to study at Waikato?

-What have been the highlights about studying at university?
+What have been the highlights of the course?

-What job are you looking for after you finish studying?
+What job are you looking for after studying?

-I am involved with numerous activities including the Waikato Indian Students Community (WISC), Study Abroad Network (SAN), Waikato Micro-volunteering, Waikato Indoor Football Club, as a member of Unirec, Zumba, the Wellbeing Hub, and an active participant in the Employability Plus Programme (EPP).
+I am involved with numerous activities, including the Waikato Indian Students Community (WISC), Study Abroad Network (SAN), Waikato Micro-Volunteering, Waikato Indoor Football Club, a member of Unirec, the Wellbeing Hub, and an active participant in the Employability Plus Programme (EPP).

-What would you say to other students considering study at university?
+What would you say to other students considering study at Waikato?

-How have you coped with studying off-campus during the Covid-19 restrictions?
+How have you coped with studying off-campus during the Covid-19 pandemic?

-Studying off-campus is a bit challenging as suddenly there is limited interaction with people face-to-face, and the activities you are used to do are not there anymore.
-That said, the lecturers have helped a lot with the online classes to make them more interactive and interesting, along with the assessments being a little lenient considering the situation.
+Studying off-campus is a bit challenging, as suddenly there is limited interaction with people face-to-face, and the activities you are used to do are not there anymore.
+That said, the lecturers have helped a lot with the online classes to make them more interactive and interesting.
 Other than that, having some time alone to rethink and revisit some material helps in clarification of your studies.
 Easy access to online material has made it quite simple.

 Well the motivation has largely come from thinking about my personal future as a part of this dynamic workforce.
 Also, the interest I have for these subjects makes me want to study.
 Looking at the giant efforts from our lecturers to make the best possible resources available has driven me to do my part of the process, which is to study.